 Celtic manager Neil Lennon has warned players thinking of leaving "they might not get it better anywhere else".

-Lennon has expressed concern at losing some players in the summer, with Victor Wanyama and Gary Hooper having already rejected contract offers.
+with Victor Wanyama and Gary Hooper having already rejected contract offers.

 And the Celtic boss also criticised the media, claiming they encouraged speculation over his players' futures.